Nearest Neighbor Analysis (QGIS3)¶

 Nota

-If you need point layer as output, use the Distance to nearest hub (points) tool instead.
+We can also add a point layer as output, use the Distance to nearest hub (points) tool for that.

-In the Distance to Nearest Hub (Line to Hub) dialog, select
+In the Distance to Nearest Hub (Line to Hub) dialog box, select

 Non null geometries